-- (1) The standard eluent is a mixture of water and acetonitrile or water and methanol of any ratio.
-Up to 100 % water, acetonitrile, and methanol can be used. - (2) Buffers and aqueous solutions of different salts can be used instead of water.
-Usable buffers include phosphate, acetate, and Tris.
+- (1) A mixture of water and acetonitrile or water and methanol of any ratio can be used.
+Up to 100 % water, acetonitrile, and methanol can be used.
+Use of organic solvents other than acetonitrile or methanol is not warrantied. - (2) Buffers and aqueous solutions of different salts can be used instead of water.
+Usable buffers include phosphate and acetate.
 Usable aqueous salt solutions include sodium chloride, potassium chloride, and sodium sulfate.
-Please keep total concentration of salts under 0.5 M.
+Acids such as formic acid can also be used.

 - · Use the column within above stated flow rate, pressure, and temperature ranges.
-Using the column outside the given range may damage the column and lower its performance. - · When using a mixture of buffer (or aqueous solution of salt) and organic solvent, make sure there is no precipitation of salt. - · Non-polar solvents such as benzene, chloroform and hexane cannot be used. - · When using highly corrosive salts such as sodium chloride, wash out the salts at the end of analysis.
-The metal parts of the devices and/or the columns may rust. - Column pressure is influenced by eluent composition, flow rate, and column temperature.
+Using the column outside the given range may damage the column and lower its performance. - · When using a mixture of buffer (or aqueous solution of salt) and organic solvent, make sure there is no precipitation of salt. - · When using highly corrosive salts such as sodium chloride, wash out the salts at the end of analysis.
+The metal parts of the devices and/or the columns may rust. - · Column pressure is influenced by eluent composition, flow rate, and column temperature.
 When changing the eluent compositions, adjust the flow rate and column temperature so that the column pressure remains below the usable maximum pressure.